AvinashS97/reactJs/src/source.md

 # 3. Performance Considerations

-Defininh inline styles directly within he JSX can lead to performance issues a new object is created on every render.
+Defining inline styles directly within he JSX can lead to performance issues a new object is created on every render.
 To avoid this, define styles outside of the render method or as constrants.

 const buttonStyle = {
   backgroundColor: 'blue',
   color:'white',
+}

+function MyButton() {
+  return <button style ={buttonStyle}> click Me </button>;
 }